June 18-25, 2016

 And more: every participant is challenged by literary prompts and exercises to generate a new work of fiction every day!
 Writing happens around the clock.
 Discussions abound in the beautiful dining hall or under soaring trees.
 Participants hold private conferences both with their instructors and with gifted Peter Taylor Fellows.
 Sparks fly.
 Stories appear that are shared first within the workshop and then with the larger community of writers.

+The Fiction Workshop is no longer accepting new applications.
 Each class is limited to 10 participants.
 Rolling admission (application site opens in January 2016).
 The application consists of the online application form, a resume, and a writing sample.
 The writing sample should be one short story or an excerpt from a longer work.
 Based on your application, you will be assigned one of the following instructors: Lee K. Abbott, E.J.
 Levy, Nancy Zafris

 The Literary Nonfiction Workshop